Damian-Niklasinski/currency-converter-react/README.md

 ## Description

 That currency converter it was created for the YouCode course.
-Here you can convert PLN to:
+Here you can convert PLN to different currencies
-- EUR
-- USD
-- GBP

 ## Technology used